Why we built InnerText

 We kept coming back to one observation: every fan already has a messaging app on their phone.
 Not a creator-specific app they had to download.
 Not an account they had to create.
 Just the native Messages app that came with the phone, that they use every day.

-SMS is the most direct channel that exists.
+Texting is direct in a way feeds are not.
 When a creator has a real phone number and a fan texts it, there's no algorithm in between.
 No feed deciding whether to show it.
 No platform policy governing whether the fan sees the reply.
-It lands.
-That's it.
+It lands in the fan's messaging app.

 That's why we built InnerText.